This, I think, begins one of the hardest series of posts for me. Because there’s so much cognitive dissonance happening. And it’s so hard to explain.

 I’ve done that before this, and I will probably do it again…

 Because in my experience, it softens the situation.
 It can help calm both parties down.
-It can remind you how much you care about each other, which makes it easier to use a language of love to speak to each other.
+It can make it easier to talk things out.
 (Or at least, I think so.)

 I don’t actually think that generally it’s such a bad thing (on “normal” disputes or misunderstandings) to reach out first, to find a part you’re sorry for, and apologize first.
 But in this situation, it was a mess.
 Just a total mess.